DykL57/soc-purple-team-homelab/README.md

 ---

+## Network Traffic Monitoring

+pfSense forwards Firewall, System, and DHCP events to Splunk via syslog (UDP 5514), indexed separately from Windows telemetry (`index=pfsense`, sourcetype `pfsense:firewall`).
+This gives visibility into real inbound/outbound traffic at the network edge — allow/block decisions, source/destination IPs and ports — complementing the Windows-endpoint-focused detections in Rules 1–3.
+Getting this pipeline working end-to-end (WAN topology, DHCP, and forwarding) surfaced a substantial troubleshooting exercise; see below.

+**Next planned detections built on this data:**
+- Repeated firewall blocks from a single source (possible port scan / brute-force reconnaissance from outside)
+- Outbound connections to unusual/non-standard ports (possible C2 or data exfiltration)

 ## CIM / tstats Migration

 Rules 1 and 2 were converted from raw `index=` searches to `tstats` against Splunk's Common Information Model (CIM), for two reasons: `tstats` searches an accelerated summary rather than scanning raw events, and it's the standard, portable approach Splunk Enterprise Security itself relies on for correlation searches.